vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 The conquest of northern India

 From the eleventh century onwards North India was regularly confronted, per haps for the first time, with an enemy that did not adapt itself to Indian customs and did not ‘show the same devotion in festivals in honour of the deities of the country’.
-Instead that country was infested with marauding bands of Turus.ka warriors, after Sultan Mah. m¯ud of Ghazni had pointed the way in his raid on Somnath (Gujarat) in ad 1024–1025.
+Instead that country was infested with marauding bands of Turus.ka warriors, after Sultan Mah. mūd of Ghazni had pointed the way in his raid on Somnath (Gujarat) in ad 1024–1025.
 The reports in the Kāmilu-t Tawārīkh by Ibn Asīr and the Tā-rīkh-i Alfī inform us that in the defence of the temple of Somanātha fifty thousand Hindus were killed.
 20 One would have expected that in the face of such catastrophy Hindu kings would have joined hands and made common cause to defend their country and their holy places.
 However, ‘India’ was not conceived as an entity to be defended and Hinduism was not organized in such a way that it could offer a framework for its own defence.
 Hindu kings kept fighting amongst themselves and when at the end of the 12th century the Cāhamānas, who had borne the brunt of the attacks of the Muslim armies,

 17 Kālidāsa, Raghuvam. śa 4.25–26: